-We are unable to transfer Plus subscriptions or storage quota between individual Dropbox accounts.
-If you accidentally upgraded the wrong account to Plus, or you simply want to use your upgraded subscription on a different account, you can:
+If you accidentally upgraded the wrong account to Plus or Professional or you want to use your upgraded subscription on a different account you can:

 - Change the email address on the upgraded account to a new email address not currently in use on another Dropbox account.

 - Switch the email addresses of two Dropbox accounts.

 - Merge your files into a single Dropbox account and keep the same email address.

 You can't transfer Plus or Professional subscriptions or storage quota between Dropbox accounts.

 If you want to sign in to your Dropbox Plus or Professional account with a different email address, change the email address associated with your Dropbox account.